You are here

 Management of codling moths

-Controls.
 Insecticides are usually needed when there is a demand for a high yield of blemish-free fruit.
 While natural controls such as predators (primarily birds) and parasites are important they do not prevent enough damage for financial success in commercial orchards.
-Natural controls may be adequate in home production situations where sorting of damaged apples is possible.
+Natural controls may be adequate in-home production situations where sorting of damaged apples is possible.

 Pick up and eliminate fallen fruits on a weekly basis.
 You may further limit the number of moths by attaching corrugated cardboard strips (two to four inches wide) tightly to the tree trunk and scaffold branches in June and August.
 Remove and destroy the strips after cocoons are formed.